Photograph by Margaret Smith

-Carrol Henderson has been supervisor of the Minnesota Department of Natural Resources- Nongame Wildlife Program, a program he created, since 1977.
-During the past 40 years he has developed a statewide program for the conservation of nongame wildlife that has received both national and international recognition.
-He has helped plan and carry out restoration of peregrine falcons, bald eagles, eastern bluebirds, river otters and trumpeter swans in Minnesota.
+Carrol Henderson was supervisor of the Minnesota Department of Natural Resources- Nongame Wildlife Program, a program he created, since 1977, until his retirement in 2018.
+During those 40 years he developed a statewide program for the conservation of nongame wildlife that has received both national and international recognition.
+He helped plan and carry out restoration of peregrine falcons, bald eagles, eastern bluebirds, river otters and trumpeter swans in Minnesota.
 Carrol is the author or co-author of 13 books including Woodworking for Wildlife, Landscaping for Wildlife, Wild About Birds: the DNR Bird Feeding Guide, Birds in Flight: The Art and Science of How Birds Fly, Oology and Ralph's Talking Eggs, and the Field Guide to the Wildlife of Costa Rica.
-The Minnesota DNR Nongame Wildlife Program and the state nongame wildlife checkoff on state tax forms was organized to expand on Hennepin County’s swan restoration program to restore trumpeter swans elsewhere in Minnesota in 1982.
+The Minnesota DNR Nongame Wildlife Program and the state nongame wildlife checkoff on state tax forms was organized to expand on Hennepin County’s swan restoration program to restore Trumpeter Swans elsewhere in Minnesota in 1982.

 Hamilton, Ontario, Canada

 Education: R.V.T.
 University of Guelph, Ridgetown (Registered Veterinary Technician), H. B. Sc.
 McMaster University (Biodiversity)